jouellnyc/AWS/create_aws_vpc2/README.md

 ### Expectations
 It will always be *best* to start from scratch with a new VPC.
-In the future the script can integrate more  elegant error checking
+In the future the script can integrate more  elegant error checking.
+The process should take between 5-10 min on average.

 ### Installing
 ```